 - Get treatment for alcohol or drug misuse or other mental health problems.
-Your addictions, depression, anxiety and stress can feed off each other, leading to a cycle of emotional pain and unhealthy behavior.
+Addiction, depression, anxiety and stress can lead to a cycle of emotional pain and unhealthy behavior.

-- Stay focused on your goal.
+- Stay focused on your goals.
 Stay motivated by keeping your goals in mind and reminding yourself that you can work to repair damaged relationships and become more content with your life.

 Preparing for your appointment

-You may start by seeing your doctor, or your doctor may refer you to a mental health provider, such as a psychiatrist or psychologist.
+You may start by seeing your health care provider, or you may be referred you to a mental health provider, such as a psychiatrist or psychologist.

 What you can do